-Bellafill, previously called Artefill, is a popular dermal filler comprised of tiny beads of polymethylmethacrylate, or PMMA.
-These are suspended in a gel of bovine collagen.
-A slightly altered version of this formula was available for more than a decade under the name Artecoll.
-Once injected into the skin, the Bellafill solution fills in fine lines and facial wrinkles.
+Bellafill, previously called Artefill, is a popular long lasting dermal filler that is FDA approved for treatment smile lines and acne scars.
+It’s comprised of tiny beads of polymethylmethacrylate, or PMMA.
+Once injected into the skin, the solution helps to fill in fine lines and facial wrinkles.
 The microspheres of PMMA also stimulate the body’s own production of collagen, a key structural element within the skin.
-This is a popular method for filling in the deep lines running from the corners of the mouth to the nose.
-Bellafill is also used for filling in other types of facial lines or wrinkles as well as non-surgical nose jobs and lip augmentations.
+Bellafill can also be used off label for non-surgical nose jobs and lip augmentations.

 Are You a Candidate?

 Good candidates are adult men or women who do not have any active acne, rashes, or infections near the injection site.
 Before the injection, the doctor will perform an allergy test; only those who are not allergic to bovine collagen can undergo injections.
 However, most other adults in good overall health can get dermal filler injections.

 Many doctors recommend that patients try temporary dermal fillers first, because the results of Bellafill last much longer than those of other dermal fillers.
 Ideal candidates have already tried temporary fillers and are sure that they want a permanent change.
 It is best for filling deeper lines, rather than areas with thinner skin, such as ‘crow’s feet’ lines around the eyes.

 Several weeks before using Bellafill, your doctor may require an allergy test to ensure that you are not allergic to the bovine collagen found in the injection.
 If there is no allergic reaction, you can proceed with the treatment.

 - First, a numbing cream is applied to minimize any discomfort.